-I just got back from a 2 week “business trip” in New York City.
+I just got back from a 2 week business trip in New York City.
 I went to audition, take class, explore the city, and visit friends.
 And boy, did I learn a lot.
 Here are my 15 key things I learned from my actor business trip to NYC.

 - A lot of actors live in Washington Heights, Astoria/Long Island City, and Brooklyn.